Concussions in sport: Youth sports

 Many children and teenagers participate in sports and extracurricular activities that create a risk of a head injury or concussion, including basketball, cheerleading, soccer, and football.
-As a consequence, schools and youth sports groups should implement programs to reduce the risk of concussion, ensure prompt diagnosis and provision of medical care, and that young participants are not endangered by a premature return to sports.
+As a consequence, schools and youth sports groups may implement programs to reduce the risk of concussion, ensure prompt diagnosis and provision of medical care, and that young participants are not endangered by a premature return to sports.

 In 2010, more high school soccer players suffered concussions than basketball, baseball, wrestling, and softball players combined, according to the Center for Injury Research and Policy.

+The number of girls suffering concussions in soccer accounts for the second largest amount of all concussions reported by young athletes.
 According to a study in the JAMA Pediatrics medical journal, many girls do not get necessary care and prevention regarding concussions, and 56 percent of players (or their families) reporting concussion symptoms never sought treatment.

-A growing topic is concussions in girls' soccer, predominantly among high-school girls.
 Studies show that girls are reporting nearly twice as many concussions as boys in the sports that they both play.
-The number of girls suffering concussions in soccer accounts for the second largest amount of all concussions reported by young athletes.

-Concussion often results in a myriad of symptoms, including difficulty concentrating, focusing, and remembering, that are typically managed with rest from daily activities, namely school for symptomatic youth.
+Concussion may results in myriad symptoms including difficulty concentrating, focusing, and remembering, that are typically managed with rest from daily activities.
 The consensus is that concussions have negligible effect on educational performance and school grades in youth.
 However, a recent study found that male students who sustained a sports-related concussion or sports-related fracture experienced significant drops in school grades post-injury, by approximately 1.73%.
 In addition, students with a concussion or head trauma missed significantly more days of school.